A-DME/Library-System/README.md

 # Library-System
 This project is for maintaining a stock of a library located in Qatar.
 It starts with a stock file that includes the books as lines with the first line as the identifier of each book's detail.
 The main problem is to find a way to read and store the books from that file and also keep the stock up to date.
 Thankfully, I was able to do so without the help of other Python libraries like JSON and Pickles.
 It is build with the concept of list of books.

-# NOTE: The project was made using very simple beginner level Python to make it easy understandable by all audience.
+# NOTE: The project was made using very simple beginner level Python to make it easely understandable by all audience.

 Operations included in the system:
 1-Adding a book